hirrolot/datatype99/README.md

 ```
 inline static <datatype-name> <variant-name>(/* ... */) { /* ... */ }
 ```

+If the variant has no parameters, this function will take `void` and `.data.dummy` will be initialised to `\0`.
+Otherwise, it will take the corresponding variant parameters and initialise the result value as expected.

  7. Now, when a sum type is fully generated, the derivation process takes place.
 Each deriver taken from `derive(...)` is invoked sequentially, from left to right, as